 It’s long been my contention that most organizations overthink quality of hire metrics, many sacrificing the good for the perfect.
 That said, Survale is a young company and there has never been a solution that is this purpose-built for gathering data/feedback and optimizing talent facing programs within the enterprise

-The Aptitude report also extracts recommendations on which factors to include in quality of hire metrics, which I have previously covered here, and I recommend you down load the report to review.
+The Aptitude report also extracts recommendations on which factors to include in quality of hire metrics and I recommend you down load the report to review.